Dell-Networking/ansible-dellos-docs/source/roles.rst

 #################################
-Dell EMC Networking Ansible roles
+Dell EMC Ansible roles
 #################################

-The Dell EMC Networking Ansible roles facilitate device provisioning running Dell EMC Networking OS6, OS9, or OS10.
-This information describes the Dell EMC Networking Ansible roles.
+The Dell EMC Ansible roles facilitate device provisioning running Dell EMC OS6, OS9, or OS10.
+This information describes the Dell EMC Ansible roles.

 AAA role
 --------

 The `dellos-aaa <https://galaxy.ansible.com/Dell-Networking/dellos-aaa/>`_ role facilitates the configuration of authentication authorization acccounting (AAA), and supports the configuration of TACACS and RADIUS server and AAA.

-Abstracted for ``OS6`` ``OS9`` ``OS10``
+Abstracted for ``OS6`` ``OS10``

 ACL role
 --------